vicnet/benevoles/README.md

 Developing the project (after brought alive):

 Start server with `amber serve` and go to `http://localhost:4000/` in your browser and follow the instructions

+### Restart application

+In Workspace, do 'FdJApplication new'

+### Clean application

+Remove current database and set an example.
+In Workspace, do 'FdJApplication new vide'

+### Reinit application

+Reset state of benevoles.
+In Workspace, do 'FdJApplication new reinit'